30.6.-2.7.2026, Oulu, Finland

 Abstract submission will open in early 2026!
 We invite abstracts for oral and poster presentations on all aspects of restoration science relevant for the symposium theme.
 Details on the submission process and abstract guidelines will be announced on the symposium website closer to the opening date.

-Registration will open in early 2026.
+Registration will open at the beginning of March 2026.

 As part of ICES co-sponsorship of the symposium, a call for travel grants targeted for early career scientists (ECS) will open in early 2026.